 Endurance athletes, e.g. marathon runners, rely on their stores of glycogen as a source of energy during competition.
-Carbohydrate loading is a legal method of boosting the amount of glycogen in the body prior to a competition.
-The information provided is from personal experience in following the process in preparation for a number of marathons.
+Carbohydrate loading is a legal method of boosting the amount of glycogen in the body before a competition.
+The information provided is from personal experience in following the process in preparation for several marathons.

 What is the process?

-Six days prior to a competition, the process begins.
+Six days before a competition, the process begins.

-At the end of day three, the body will think that there is a problem with its glycogen stores and that it should store more glycogen than normal.
+At the end of day three, the body will think that there is a problem with its glycogen stores and that it should store more glycogen than usual.

 In the last three days, when the athlete consumes carbohydrate, the body will replenish the glycogen stores and top them up with a little bit extra.

-In the first three days, ensure adequate carbohydrates (about 60grm per day) are consumed to maintain the functioning of several important system in the body.
+In the first three days, ensure adequate carbohydrates (about 60grm per day) are consumed to maintain the functioning of several vital systems in the body.

 You will find that you will need to consume larger amounts of fluid than normal.
-Monitor your urine, it should be clear, to ensure you are drinking sufficient.
+Monitor your urine, and it should be clear to ensure you are drinking sufficiently.

-Sheridian (2015) suggests you consume low fibre, easy digested carbohydrate e.g. fruit and vegetables (remove skin and seeds), white bread, white pasta, white rice, honey, jelly and refined cornflakes like cornflakes.
+Sheridian (2015) suggests you consume low fibre, easily digested carbohydrate, e.g. fruit and vegetables (remove skin and seeds), white bread, white pasta, white rice, honey, jelly and refined cornflakes like cornflakes.